n8-c-reason/com1001-2024/technical-FAQ.md

 ## 1. How to Ask Questions (Or, How to Find Your Own Answers)

 There are no stupid questions, as the saying goes, but there are definitely *lazy* ones.
 Sometimes the answer to a question you may have has already been answered in lectures and can easily be found in the slides.
 But as a general rule, before asking a question, try to find the answer yourself.
 Finding your own answers is an important skill that will be invaluable in the rest of your degree as well as your future career.
-This is not just about honing your skills in quickly finding the information you need, but also how to resolve problems and debug issues with code yourself.
+This is not just about honing your skills in quickly finding the information you need, but also how to resolve problems and debug issues with code $${\color{red}yourself}$$.

 ### Finding Your Own Answers: Some Tips